wkliao/HEP/Exa.TrkX/loadfiles_summary.md

   * Q4.
 Is GNN training compute-intensive?
   * A4.
 His current network is quite shallow and it takes less than 1 hour on a single GPU to get an acceptable accuracy.
 However, we need to check if they have more data and a deeper and larger network can provide a better accuracy (I believe it's most likely true).

+  * Q5.
+Why are 'fluxswap' files used only?
+  * A5.
+The 'fluxswap' files contains the data of electronic neutrino while 'nonswap' files contains the data of neutrino.
+Not sure what this means, but Jeremy mentioned that the 'fluxswap' files show more interesting information to HEP scientists.